 History of Asheville Museum of Science

-In our new space we offer special events and educational programs in addition to the Museum’s exhibits and displays.
-Be a geologist in our Colburn Hall of Minerals, manipulate topography in real time with our Terra Box exhibit, dig for fossils and say hello to our Teratophoneus dinosaur skeleton, watch the waters of our French Broad River table change path as you uncover the ecologist inside you, and so much more at the Asheville Museum of Science!
+In our new space, we host special events and educational programs in addition to exhibits and displays.
+Be a geologist in the Colburn Hall of Minerals, where Burham S. Colburn’s collections live on.
+Manipulate topography in real time with our Terra Box exhibit.
+Dig for fossils and say hello to our Teratophoneus curriei dinosaur skeleton.
+Watch the waters of our French Broad River table change paths as you uncover the ecologist inside you.
+Explore new hands-on activities and demonstrations in the STEM Lab!